pkutaj/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/faq.md

 ### How should I scope my publications when setting up replication?

 You can let ClickPipes manage your publications (requires write access) or create them yourself.
-With ClickPipe-managed publications, we automatically handle table additions and removals as you edit the pipe.
+With ClickPipes-managed publications, we automatically handle table additions and removals as you edit the pipe.
 If self-managing, carefully scope your publications to only include tables you need to replicate - including unnecessary tables will slow down Postgres WAL decoding.

 If you include any table in publication, make sure it has either a primary key or `REPLICA IDENTITY FULL`.
 If you have tables without a primary key, creating a publication for all tables will cause DELETE and UPDATE operations to fail on those tables.